YassineGallaoui/YassineGallaoui/README.md

 # Hi there 👋

-I'm Yassine, a Frontend development with ~5 exp years on the field and great interest for design and motion.
+I'm Yassine, frontend developer with ~5 exp years on the field and great interest for design and motion.
 Check services and last projects in [my portfolio](https://www.yassinegallaoui.com).